from the collection of the New York Public Library |

 property for about $575,000.
 Four days

-later The Times reported that “A new mercantile structure will soon rise on the
+later, The New York Times reported, “A new mercantile structure will soon rise on the

 site of Chickering Hall.”
 The days of